 - Sports activities, theatre or music groups and clubs you participated in are worth mentioning, because they demonstrate a willingness to work hard, and the ability to work as a team-member.

 - Community service activities you volunteered for during your schooling are also worth mentioning.
-School fundraising, organising sports carnivals, helping on open days, concerts or cultural events, assisting with any local church or charity organisation: these experiences are all transferrable to the service industry, where helping people and organising events are part of the business.
+School fundraising, organising sports carnivals, helping on open days, concerts or cultural events, assisting with any local church or charity organisation: these experiences are all transferable to the service industry, where helping people and organising events are part of the business.

 - Subjects you studied that are relevant to the job you're applying for can also be put on your CV.
 Did you do classes in cooking or home economics at school?
 Did you complete some subjects of business studies?
 These subjects demonstrate skills that can be transferred into a hospitality business.